anupsurendran/optimalweb/_posts/data/2015-06-23-How-to-measure-lead-quality-using-google-spreadsheets-cohort-analysis.md

 These are the lessons learned :

 * That we could find out lead quality by revenue generated over a period of time.
-* In the samplesheet lead quality has actually decreased.
+* In the sample sheet lead quality has actually decreased.
 * You don't need complicated models to measure lead quality (as you see a simple Google spreadsheet and formulas will help you get the results you need)